LucasDelfino92/morrowindsharp/setup.md

 - C:\Games\Morrowind Mods, where you will keep your mods' archives.
 - C:\Games\Morrowind Mods\Tools, where you will install your Morrowind tools.

-> Morrowind originally shipped with a map detailing most of the major locations, and the game was designed with the map being available to players in mind. [**You can download a JPG copy of the map from here.**](https://www.mediafire.com/view/fspx84p8ngg3eur/Morrowind_Game_of_the_Year_Map.jpg/file) If anyone has a higher resolution copy of the map, please send me a link so I can host it here.
+> Morrowind originally shipped with a map detailing most of the major locations, and the game was designed with the map being available to players in mind. [**You can see this map here.**](https://drive.google.com/file/d/1AfWxr5VTugQOWpJTth0V7l8CkFI4_RVF/view)

 ### Cleaning up your GOG installation